 At the start of the present work, two specific objectives were posited: to decompose the effective unemployment rate of the 50 Spanish provinces during the period 1984-2012 and to ascertain the existence or otherwise of spatial dependence, both in unemployment rates as well as in their components.
-With regard to the first objective, and through the use of the stochastic frontier technique, we have been able to divide the effective unemployment rate of the Spanish provinces (NUTS-3) into a natural component, which in turn is the sum of cyclical unemployment and structural unemployment (U{it}^F and U{it}^{ST}), and a cyclical component (U{it}^C).
-The results obtained point towards a greater impact of the natural component on effective unemployment and less relevance of the cyclical component.
+With regard to the first objective, and through the use of the stochastic frontier technique, we have been able to divide the effective unemployment rate of the Spanish provinces (NUTS-3) into a natural component, which in turn is the sum of cyclical unemployment and structural unemployment ( $U{it}^F$ and $U{it}^{ST}$ ), and a cyclical component ( $U{it}^c$ ).
+The results obtained point towards a greater impact of the natural component.
 It has also been seen that the period known as the Great Recession seems to have been due, to a greater extent, to the natural component, although the influence of the cyclical component should not be overlooked.